Australia

 Mindil Beach Casino Resort

 Does an ideal holiday involve you sipping cocktails poolside?
-If you’re nodding (us too), then check into Mindil Beach Casino Resort.
+If you’re nodding, then check into Mindil Beach Casino Resort.
 Nestled on the waterfront, you’ll enjoy stunning views of Darwin from their huge pool—tropical cocktail in hand.
-There’s of course a casino on site and a bunch of tasty restaurants so you bring on all of the holiday vibes in lush surroundings.
+There’s of course a casino on site and a bunch of tasty restaurants for you to work your way through during your stay.

 Get our top stories direct to your inbox.